North Moluccan pitta

-The North Moluccan pitta (Erythropitta rufiventris) is a species of the pitta.
-It was considered a subspecies of the red-bellied pitta.
+The North Moluccan pitta (Erythropitta rufiventris) is a species of pitta.
+It was long considered a subspecies of the red-bellied pitta, but was split on the basis of genetic and morphological studies.
 It is endemic to Indonesia where it occurs on the northern Moluccas.
-Its natural habitat is subtropical or tropical moist lowland forests.
-It is threatened by habitat loss.
+Its natural habitat is tropical moist lowland forests.
+While it has suffered some habitat loss, it is not considered threatened with extinction.